alettieri/itil-notes/ServiceTransition.md

 ### Change Advisory Board (CAB)

-Body that exists to __support__ the authorization of changes and to assist Change Management in the assessment and priortization of changes.
+Body that exists to __support__ the authorization of changes and to assist Change Management in the assessment and prioritization of changes.

 Members: